READING TIME: 2 minutes

 Once back home, returning after spending most of the preceding 25 years abroad — as a student and international science teacher — I took up social work.
 I worked as the Co-director of an NGO doing education-related work mostly in Kathmandu and Sindhupalchok.

 Just five years into my second career, however, I was ready to change…again!
 In June 2018, I resigned from my post at COMMITTED.
 I had a number of reasons for doing so, one of the most important one was the difficulties I had with continuing to peddle and sell pain, misery, and poverty of Nepalis.
-Since then I have engaged in a lot of soul-searching — struggling as I had been with personal issues for a long time even before Qatar, further complicated and compounded by the traumatic twelve-day experience of incarceration in a Qatari jail, the fallouts from it as well as by the struggles and challenges associated with repatriation after spending more than two decades abroad.
+Since then I have engaged in a lot of soul-searching — struggling as I had been with personal issues for a long time even before Qatar, further complicated and compounded by the traumatic experience of twelve days in police custody, the fallouts from it as well as by the struggles and challenges associated with repatriation after spending more than two decades abroad.
 All of that resulted in a crises of meaning in my life…about which could be a number of long expositions on their own.

 Regardless, after about a year and a half break from everything, one thing that became clear was that I can contribute more to education in the country by speaking directly to students and teachers.
 So, for now, I am pursuing a new, a third career!
 I am devoting my time to being an inspirational speaker to students and an educator/trainer to science teachers.